kosi2801/Tiny-Tiny-RSS_PHP5.2/README.md

 * PHP 5.2
 * open_basedir restriction supported

+Bugs/Issues

+* One Time Passwords are currently disabled because compatibility issues with PHP 5.2

 ## Installation

 Installation is identical to the [original installation][4] apart from the lower